dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

     ![Deployment Editor Link](/files/deployment-editor-from-record-editor.png)

-1. In the popup menu, click on the <label>View as Deployment editor<label> link, in order to navigate to the <label>Deployment Editor</label> page.
+1. In the popup menu, click on the <label>View as Deployment editor</label> link, in order to navigate to the <label>Deployment Editor</label> page.

     ![Deployment Editor](/files/deployment-editor-link-menu.png)
 </div>

 ## Managing zone records in the Deployment Editor

-On the Deployment editor page, you can easily see which records are present at which DNS provider.
+On the Deployment editor page, you can easily see which records are present and at which DNS provider(s).

 ![Managing zone records in the deployment editor](/files/deployment-editor-manage-records.png)